- Projects

 Riverine Plains are currently working with Goanna Ag on a 4G infrastructure upgrade of our weather station network.
 We are also transitioning to a new data display platform using PairTree.
 During this process, weather data will not be available on our website.
 We are working hard to get this data operational and will inform members as soon as it is available.

-With the temporary extension of the 3G network, farmers can still access the Riverine Plains network of weather stations and soil moisture probes at the following locations:
+Farmers can still access the Riverine Plains network of weather stations and soil moisture probes at the following locations:

 Victoria

-RUTHERGLEN: Soil Moisture, Weather Station
+RUTHERGLEN: Weather Station

 CONGUPNA: Soil Moisture